 - Elevate head whilst sleeping to help with eye swelling

-If you experience a dry cough, shortness of breath or tight chest you should consult your doctor as these can be early signs of fluid retention around the lungs.13
+Meanwhile, if you experience a dry cough, shortness of breath or tight chest you should consult your doctor as these can be early signs of fluid retention around the lungs.13

 As tamoxifen blocks oestrogen receptors in not only cancer cells but also healthy cells, some side effects arise from the changes in oestrogen to healthy tissue.
 For example, the blocking of oestrogen by tamoxifen in the cells of the vaginal lining can cause them to become thinner and weaker leading to vaginal dryness and itchiness.
 As the vaginal lining becomes less healthy and drier, it is easier for the vaginal tissue to be damaged leading to blood in the discharge.